-- CO1 (A): Understand the concept of Management, its origin and managerial responsibilities. - CO1 (B): Apply the functions of management and tools & techniques used to perform the managerialroles. - CO2: Analyze the planning process, its types and various decision making models. - CO3: Evaluate the nature and types of organization structure, and the staffing process along withdirecting components involved.
+- CO1 (A): Understand the concept of Management, its origin and managerial responsibilities. - CO1 (B): Apply the functions of management and tools & techniques used to perform the managerial roles. - CO2: Analyze the planning process, its types and various decision making models. - CO3: Evaluate the nature and types of organization structure, and the staffing process along withdirecting components involved. - CO4: Create the environment of the organization and apply the control methods.